segmentio/segment-docs/src/connections/destinations/catalog/google-ads-gtag/index.md

       ```

 2. Verify that the [Google Conversion ID](/docs/connections/destinations/catalog/google-ads-gtag/#google-conversion-id) in your Segment workspace is correct.
-3. Find your ad online and **click on it**.
+3. Find your ad online and click it.
 This will redirect you to your website.
 4. Open the Network tab in your browser and make sure the **Preserve log** checkbox is checked and **All** is selected.
 Keep this Network tab and webpage open.

       ![Network tab](../../images/network-tab.png)